tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 ---

+#### Silver Slippers

+1/Battle for Each

+When you pop free or disengage from a mook, one mook that you were engaged with takes damage equal to twice your level.
+When you take miss damage from an enemy’s attack, you can pop free from that enemy.

+**Quirk:** Giggles unnervingly.

+---

 #### Slayer's Boots

 _Recharge 11+:_ When one or more creatures attempt to intercept you while you're moving to engage an enemy during your turn, you dodge past them instead so they can't intercept.